Textile

 Cool colors can also be used to create a sense of depth and dimension in textiles.
 When used in combination with shading and texture, cool colors can create the illusion of depth and distance.
 This is often used in fabrics that are designed to create a three-dimensional effect, such as quilts and tapestries.

 In conclusion, cool colors are a group of colors that are commonly used in textiles to create a calming and relaxing atmosphere.
 They include blues, greens, and purples, and are often paired with other cool colors or with neutral colors to create a harmonious and balanced look.
 Cool colors can also have practical benefits in textiles, such as keeping the wearer cool in warm weather.
 They can also be used to create the illusion of depth and dimension in fabrics.
-Whether used in clothing, bedding, or home d?cor, cool colors are an essential part of textile design.
+Whether used in clothing, bedding, or home décor, cool colors are an essential part of textile design.

 Cool Colors

 Blue, Violet And Green Are Cool / Light Colors.
-They Are Reducing In Nature, As Seen By The Eye They Move Away From The Object Thereby Increasing It?s Size.
+They Are Reducing In Nature, As Seen By The Eye They Move Away From The Object Thereby Increasing It's Size.
 Cool Colors Have A Calm And Restful Effect.

 Some more terms: